OFS/ofs.github.io/docs/hw/d5005/reference_manuals/ofs_fim/mnl_fim_ofs_d5005.md

 The FME_FIRST_ERROR register flags which of the FME error reporting registers, such as FME_ERROR0, PCIE0_ERROR0, has reported the first error occurrence.
 The error fields of the first error register are then continuously logged into the FME_FIRST_ERROR register until a system reset or software clears all the errors in that first error register.
 Likewise, the FME_NEXT_ERROR indicates which of the FME error reporting registers (except the first error register) has reported the next occurrence of error after the first error register.
 The error fields of the next error register are continuously logged into the FME_NEXT_ERROR register until a system reset or software clears all the errors in the second error register.

-Please refer to https://github.com/otcshare/intel-ofs-fim/blob/release/d5005/bbs/csr/stratix10/pac_d5005/s10_iofs_csr_map_update_fme_ral_.xls for individual register field descriptions or the SystemVerilog file: https://github.com/otcshare/intel-ofs-fim/blob/release/d5005/src/fme/fme_csr.sv.
+Please refer tobbs/csr/stratix10/pac_d5005/s10_iofs_csr_map_update_fme_ral_.xls, [OFS D5005 FIM Github Branch] for individual register field descriptions or the SystemVerilog file: src/fme/fme_csr.sv, [OFS D5005 FIM Github Branch]

 #### **14.1.4	Reliability, Accessibility, Serviceability (RAS) Error Status**
 <a name="ras-error-status"></a>
 The RAS feature in CoreFIM labels errors as non-fatal, fatal or catastrophic based on their impact to the system.